STMicroelectronics/STM32CubeC0/README.md

 > [!IMPORTANT]
 > This repository contains **submodule**.
 Please refer to the ["How to"](README.md#how-to-clone-and-get-updates) section for more details.

-## Overview
+## Overview of the STM32Cube MCU offer on GitHub

-**STM32Cube** is an STMicroelectronics original initiative to ease developers' life by reducing efforts, time and cost.
+**STM32Cube** is an original initiative by STMicroelectronics to **simplify** prototyping and development by **reducing** effort, time, and cost.
+It supports the entire ARM™ Cortex-based STM32 microcontroller portfolio and provides a **comprehensive** software solution including:

-**STM32Cube** covers the overall STM32 products portfolio.
-It includes a comprehensive embedded software platform delivered for each STM32 series.
-   * The CMSIS modules (core and device) corresponding to the ARM(tm) core implemented in this STM32 product.
+  * The CMSIS Core and Device interfaces enabling access to processor core features and device-specific peripherals of STM32 microcontrollers.
   * The STM32 HAL-LL drivers, an abstraction layer offering a set of APIs ensuring maximized portability across the STM32 portfolio.
-   * The BSP drivers of each evaluation, demonstration or nucleo board provided for this STM32 series.
+  * The BSP drivers enabling access to peripherals on the STM32 development boards, external to the microcontroller itself.
-   * A consistent set of middleware libraries such as RTOS, USB, Bootloader...
+  * A consistent set of middleware libraries offering standardized, high-level functionalities — such as USB, TCP/IP, file systems, and graphics.
-   * A full set of software projects (basic examples, applications, and demonstrations) for each board provided for this STM32 series.
+  * A full set of software projects (basic examples, applications, and demonstrations) that showcase specific functionalities or use cases, and provided with support for multiple IDEs.

-The **STM32CubeC0 MCU Package** projects are directly running on the STM32C0 series boards.
-You can find in each Projects/*Board name* directories a set of software projects (Applications/Demonstration/Examples).
+The **STM32Cube embedded software** is available in two flavors:
+  * The **MCU Firmware** _monolithic_ offer, where **all** software components (Drivers, Middleware, Projects, Utilities) are included in a **single** repository for each STM32 series.
+  * The **MCU Software Components** _modular_ offer, where **each** software component (mainly Drivers and Middleware) is provided in a **dedicated** repository, allowing users to **select** only the components they need.

+The complete list of repositories is available [here](https://github.com/STMicroelectronics/STM32Cube_MCU_Overall_Offer/blob/master/README.md#content).

 ## Release note